Annie Russell Maunder (1868 - 1947):

-Annie Maunder was born Annie Scott Dill Russell in Strabane, Co Tyrone in 1868.
-Her father, the Rev William A. Russell, was the minister of the Presbyterian Church in Strabane.
+She was born Annie Scott Dill Russell in Strabane, Co Tyrone in 1868.
+Her father, the Rev William A Russell, was the minister of the Presbyterian Church in Strabane.
 Annie was educated at the Ladies’ Collegiate School in Belfast which later became Victoria College.
 She won a scholarship to Girton College, Cambridge and in 1889 gained honours in the mathematical tripos but was not awarded a degree as women were denied degrees until 1948.
+While at Girton she became friends with Alice Everett who on leaving in 1890 joined the Royal Greenwich Observatory in London.
+She encouraged Annie to do the same.

-In 1891 she joined the staff of the Royal Greenwich Observatory in London as a ‘lady computer’ and was assigned to the solar department at a salary of £4 per month.
+And so in 1891 Annie too joined the staff of the Royal Greenwich Observatory as a ‘lady computer’ and was assigned to the solar department at a salary of £4 per month, some £330 in 2017 value but the seemingly lowly position did give access to up-to-date research and equipment.
 Russell assisted Walter Maunder, the head of the department, in taking daily photographs of the Sun.

 In 1895 Annie married Walter and had to resign her post due to the ban at that time on married women in the public service.
 Annie was 27 and Walter, a widower, was nearly 45 with a family of five children.
 In addition to her domestic duties, Annie edited the journal of the British Astronomical Association and assisted her husband on a voluntary basis.